rajinder-yadav/gazeall/README.md

 * To run in parallel mode, use: `--runp-npm`.
 * To run in synchronous mode, use: `--runs-npm`.

+_Note_: You may also use the `--wait-first` switch when running NPM scripts.

 ### Run NPM scripts in synchronous mode